johnko/btfc2/README.md

 My gtfc project is a good place to start: each peer will pull from each other using cron, git, SSH keys and fingerprints, excellent for small amounts of data like .torrent metadata.

 Or something like WebDAV, or a network file system, or a clustered file system, but at that scale, why would you need this?

+# Future work

+[ ] Look into using rtorrent as the torrent client because it supports the 'd.add_peer=host[:port]' command to manually add a peer (not for torrents marked "private")